 Greetings!
 I created this blog to provide information about various projects and to promote my book, Building a Small Cable Suspension Bridge with the Cable Locking System.
 (I am also publishing a new book in 2018, Building a Wood-Framed Panelized Yurt).
 You can read book ordering information below.
-I have included several posts on this blog that are clips from the bridge book as well as additional information, such as a complete price list.
+I have included several posts on this blog that are clips from the bridge book as well as additional information, such as a complete materials price list.
+I have also posted several posts about our yurt project, including a materials price list plus floor, and roof plans.

 Marvin Denmark, builder and craftsman with more than 45 years of experience, details the process he used to design and construct a small cable-suspension bridge.
 After giving a brief history of suspension bridges and engineering considerations, Denmark provides illustrations, diagrams, and full-color photos to explain the step-by-step process he used to complete the project.